Bruno-nog/42_projects/README.md

 # 42_projects

-Centralized repository for all the projects I have developed so far at 42 São Paulo.
-Here you will find complete implementations, with an individual README in each folder explaining functionality and usage.
+<b>IMPORTANT:</b> This repository centralizes some of the projects developed at 42 São Paulo.
+Here you will find complete implementations, with individual README files in each folder, explaining how they work and how to use them.
+You will not find all the projects I did at 42 here, only some that I did at the beginning of the training.

 Feel free to **clone**, explore, **and star ⭐**!